aliasgar1978/nettoolkit/docs/u_doc/j2config/j2_step2_customize.rst

 Customize
 ============================================

 SO YOU DECIDED TO CUSTOMIZE.
 HURREY !!!

-FOLLOW ALONG.
+LETS DO IT !!!

 -----